robinlennox/smash-n-grab/README.md

 So I created a script using a batch that demonstrates that even the applications shipped with Windows, Network Surveillance is possible without triggering AV!

-I've been mainly working in an Windows XP and 8 environment as an Administrator.
+I've been mainly working in an Windows XP, 8 and 10 environment as an Administrator.

 This is a work in progress...
 Feedback is welcome.